Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: L evy-Prokhorov Distance

-The L\'evy-Prokhorov distance admits a Wasserstein representation, which is sometimes also known as the \emph{Ky Fan metric}.
-It is typically phrased in terms of pairs of (not necessarily independent) random variables that are distributed according to the given distributions, but this is equivalent to considering all their couplings (cf.~\cref{sec:preliminaries}).
+The L\'evy-Prokhorov distance admits a representation based on couplings (cf.~\cref{sec:duality}), or equivalently in terms of pairs of (not necessarily independent) random variables that are distributed according to the given distributions, known as the \emph{Ky Fan metric}~\cite{DudleyRealAnalysis}.
 The predicate lifting $\lambda$ underlying this representation is given by

 and using this predicate lifting we have $\dlp(d) = \wass{\lambda}(d)$ for every pseudometric~$d$, explicitly: